All Episodes

 And my comments were not directed towards the president.

-My comments are directed towards many of my colleagues who I've seen on mainstream media across prime time over the last couple nights.
+My comments are directed towards many of my colleagues who I've seen on mainstream media across primetime over the last couple nights.

 But no, I don't think that President Trump's intention is regime change.

-But obviously the enemy gets a vote, and if President Trump decides that it is in the best strategic interest of the United States of America, it's the only option available to us to make sure that there's not a nuclear-armed Iran, that we need to take action from 30,000 feet, I'd be supportive of him.
+And if President Trump decides that it is in the best strategic interest of the United States of America, it's the only option available to us to make sure that there's not a nuclear-armed Iran, that we need to take action from 30,000 feet.

 Do you agree with that?

-What about what about the U.S.?
+What about the U.S.?

-I think Israel is much more directly impacted uh by any potential decision that Iran decides to make in the near future, and that provides us operational space to make decisions in the future, because I think we always want to take as limited approach as we possibly can because these decisions have incredible second and third order impacts for our strategic around the globe.
+And that provides us operational space to make decisions in the future, because I think we always want to take as limited approach as we possibly can because these decisions have incredible second and third order impacts for our strategic around the globe.

-And And that's all I want people to be cautious about.
+And that's all I want people to be cautious about.

 Let me just put it in perspective, Sean.